The pattern of Creative Facilitation

 There are some core principles that are at the base of how I work, these are often in the form of assumptions.

-We all want to feel ok with ourselves, it feels comfortable to be ok with myself... and one of my core principles is that we are comfort seeking animals.
+We all want to feel ok with ourselves, it feels comfortable to be ok with myself... and one of my core principles is that we are comfort seeking animals... seeking connection with self and others.

 I do my best work when I feel that I am doing something that I am comfortable and relaxed with.

 I may not always find every thing easy and sometimes I may challenge myself to do something that is scary or difficult... but I am more likely to do that difficult thing well when I feel I am confident in myself and those others around me who support me.

-My pattern of work aims to help create a community where we can all feel comfortable and relaxed most of the time.
+My pattern of work aims to help create a community where we can feel comfortable and relaxed much of the time.